JDIZM/node-cli-csv/README.md

 Then test the package is working and installed by calling the package name `csv-picker` in your terminal.

+The run command is `csv-picker -p ./src/input.csv -o ./src/output.csv` which will create a sorted csv file from an input csv file.

 ### Testing

 This project uses [vitest](https://vitest.dev/) for testing.